ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 ---
 *As members my team grow into [tech leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}) and managers I have begun to reflect on 1-1s in an effort to help guide new managers and also to self-assess and improve the meetings I have.*

-*In this two part series I will outline 10 Dos and Don'ts (five each) for 1-1 meetings based on my experience as an engineering manager and leader.*
+*In this two part series I will outline 10 Dos and Don'ts (five each) for one-on-one meetings based on my experience as an engineering manager and leader.*

 ---
-I have been conducting 1-1 meetings in various capacities and roles for over eight years.
+I have been conducting one-on-one meetings in various capacities and roles for over eight years.
 These meetings have evolved significantly over this time.
 I have made mistakes, learned, challenged myself, and grown tremendously as a manager and leader.

-Early on in my career I did not even know that I was supposed to have 1-1 meetings, let alone how to conduct them.
+Early on in my career I did not even know that I was supposed to have one-on-one meetings, let alone how to conduct them.
 I was thrust into the role of tech lead.
 As with most new managers, I was not provided any training nor a clear set of expectations for my role.
 Up $%!# creak; no paddle.

-During the first few years, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my 1-1 meetings.
+During the first few years, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my one-on-one meetings.
 In Part 1 of this series I will focus on five things not to do with one on one meetings.
 With Part 2 focused on five things we should be doing.

 Let's grow!

-## Five 1-1 meetings don'ts:
+## Five one-on-one meetings don'ts:
 - [Don't just focus on status updates and tasks](#dont-just-focus-on-status-updates-and-tasks)
 - [Don't let them turn into never-ending therapy sessions](#dont-let-them-turn-into-never-ending-therapy-sessions)
 - [Don't do all of the talking](#dont-do-all-of-the-talking)